-No external cables allowed during production testing.
-Ethernet and JTAG to the front panel are options worth considering.
+No external connections allowed during production testing.
+Ethernet and JTAG connectors will be present on the front panel.
+This requirement does not prevent the ethernet to ethernet connections on the front panel of the HTM.

 HTM-020 The HTM shall configure itself upon power-up.